zolly-cpu/Ideas/README.txt

 VirtualAirPlot
 -----------------

 Database is getting generated there i have the generate 1000.000.000 records for the distances.
-Reached the 7.000.000 records for the moment ... .
+(Dimensions {1000,1000,1000}) Reached the 7.000.000 records for the moment ... .
 This will be uploaded.
 The arduino code will also be uploaded.